moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/sysadminhandsonlab6.md

 With GitLab Rails back up, we can now try tracing a valid request to see how it looks in the logs.
 This will help you get comfortable with correlating a correlation ID to a request.

-1. Make a request to your GitLab instance
+1. Make a request to your GitLab instance.

 1. Locate the request correlation ID by running: